BMCBCC/NExtSEEK/README.md

 ## Configuration

 In our local installation of NExtSEEK, we have applied a theme called SmartAdmin, which can be downloaded from [SmartAdmin - Responsive WebApp](https://wrapbootstrap.com/theme/smartadmin-responsive-webapp-WB0573SK0) with an expense.
+Unzip the package of SmartAdmin theme into the subfolder: NExtSEEK/themes/SmartAdmin.

 #### Change SEEK configuration